Mykhailo Burmystenko: Biography

-From December 1926 – March 1927 he was Deputy Editor-in-Chief, and from April – December 1927 Editor-in-Chief of the regional newspaper of the German Autonomous Soviet Socialist Republic of the Volga region "Trudovaya Pravda" in Pokrovsk.
+From December 1926 to March 1927, he was Deputy Editor-in-Chief, and from April – December 1927 Editor-in-Chief of the regional newspaper of the German Autonomous Soviet Socialist Republic of the Volga region "Trudovaya Pravda" in Pokrovsk.

-December 1927 – July 1929: student of the editorial department of the Communist State Institute of Journalism in Moscow, where he received a diploma with his specialty in newspaper journalism.
+From December 1927 to July 1929, he was a student of the editorial department of the Communist State Institute of Journalism in Moscow, where he received a diploma with his specialty in newspaper journalism.

-August 1929 – January 1932: Editor-in-Chief of the regional newspaper of the Autonomous Soviet Socialist Republic of the Volga region "Labor Truth" in Pokrovsk (Engelsi).
+From August 1929 to January 1932, he was Editor-in-Chief of the regional newspaper of the Autonomous Soviet Socialist Republic of the Volga region "Labor Truth" in Pokrovsk (Engelsi).

-February 1932 – November 1935: 2nd Secretary of the Kalmyk Regional Committee of the CPSU.
+From February 1932 to November 1935, he served as 2nd Secretary of the Kalmyk Regional Committee of the CPSU.

-January 1936 – August 1937: instructor, then from August 1937 – January 1938 was Deputy Head of the Department of governing party bodies of the Central Committee of the CPSU.
+From January 1936 to August 1937, he was an instructor, then from August 1937 to January 1938, he was Deputy Head of the Department of governing party bodies of the Central Committee of the CPSU.

-27 January to 13 June 1938: Acting 2nd Secretary of the Communist Party of Ukraine (CPU), from 18 June 1938 to 9 September 1941 he served as Second Secretary of the CPU.
-From 27 January 1938 he was a member of the Politburo of the Central Committee of the CPU.
+From 27 January to 13 June 1938, he was Acting 2nd Secretary of the Communist Party of Ukraine (CPU).
+From 18 June 1938 to 9 September 1941, he served as Second Secretary of the CPU.
+From 27 January 1938, he was a member of the Politburo of the Central Committee of the CPU.

-On 26 June 1938 he was elected a deputy to the Parliament of Ukraine (Verkhovna Rada) of the USSR of the 1st convocation of the Vinnytsia city election district of Vinnytsia region.
-At the first session of the first elected Verkhovna Rada of the USSR on 25 July 1938 he was elected Chairman of the Supreme Soviet of the Ukrainian SSR (Soviet Socialist Republic).
+On 26 June 1938, he was elected as a deputy to the Supreme Soviet of the Ukrainian SSR of the USSR of the 1st convocation from the Vinnytsia city election district of Vinnytsia region.
+At the first session of the first elected on 25 July 1938, he was elected Chairman of the Supreme Soviet of the Ukrainian SSR.